christophgysin/pasystray/README.md

 Troubleshooting
 ---------------

-If pasystray icon is not displayed in your Unity system tray, you will have to whitelist it.
+If the pasystray icon is not displayed in your Unity system tray, you will have to whitelist it.
 Read this for instructions: http://askubuntu.com/questions/30742/how-do-i-access-and-enable-more-icons-to-be-in-the-system-tray

-For ubuntu 13.04 and above, AppIndicator is mandatory.
-Unfortunatly, the ctrl-click/ctrl-scroll bindings don't work with AppIndicator.
+For Ubuntu 13.04 and above, AppIndicator is mandatory.
+Unfortunately, the ctrl + click / ctrl + scroll bindings don't work with AppIndicator.